markwu9494/matlab_rcm_simulation/README.md

 Nice to meet you!
 I appreciate that you read my letter during your busy time.

 My name is Qiuhui Li.
-I am an undergraduate student major in communication engineering at 'Chongqing University' , China and I will get my Bachelor degree in July 2018.
+I am an undergraduate student major in communication engineering at `Chongqing University` , China and I will get my `Bachelor degree` in `July 2018`.
 I read your paper “SGated Bi-directional CNN for Object Detection”, which is fascinating and appealing to me, because machine learning especially the deep learning is an intriguing area that I want to devoted myself to.
 I sincerely hope to become your PH.D in the future.

-#Rich research experience about machine learning and building models
+# Rich research experience about machine learning and building models
 I am proficient in Python and have experience in data visualization.

 In Junior year, as a public funded exchange student at the National Central University.